prakh9361/RTL_GDS_RISCV_Tapeout/README.md

 Welcome to my repository for the RISC-V SoC Tapeout Program!
 This space documents my week-by-week progress in learning to design a complete System-on-Chip (SoC) from RTL to GDSII using open-source EDA tools.

-The goal is to follow a standard industry workflow, from initial design to a tapeout-ready layout.
+The goal is to follow open source industry workflows, from initial design to a tapeout-ready layout.

 <div align="center">